Academic and other preparation

 Academic assistance at Virginia Tech:

-- Academic study skills assistance through the Cook Counseling Center.
+- Academic study skills assistance and tutoring through the Student Success Center.

 - Math tutoring through the Department of Mathematics private tutoring and tutoring lab.